Home | Browse Topics | Health & disability | Mental health | The compulsory assessment process

 Mental Health (Compulsory Assessment and Treatment) Act 1992, ss 8, 8A

-Anyone over 18 years old who believes that you may be suffering from a mental disorder, and who has seen you within three days of the date of the application, can apply to have you assessed to see whether you do have a “mental disorder” under the Mental Health Act.
+Anyone over 18 years old who believes that you may be experiencing serious mental health issues and who has seen you within three days of the date of the application, can apply to have you assessed to see whether you do have a “mental disorder” under the Mental Health Act.

 The application is made to the Director of Area Mental Health Services (DAMHS).